ultimate271/notes/dastoyevsky/brothers03.03.md

 This was for him an axiom, assumed once for all without question, and he went his way without hesitation, relying on it.

+#### Aloysha's thoughts of Katerina and his quest to visit her alone
 But at that moment an anxiety of a different sort disturbed him, and worried him the more because he could not formulate it.
 It was the fear of a woman, of Katerina Ivanovna, who had so urgently entreated him in the